 You have to admit it’s pretty good.
 It builds, and there’s a whole world of background and emotion lurking beneath those words.

 We would like to make a similar bet with you.
 Write a great short story in ten words or fewer.
 (You may use a title, but that goes into the word count.)
 Submit it to our contest.
 Entry is free.
-Winner of the bet gets a free Gotham class.
+Winner of the bet gets a free Gotham 10-week workshop.
+(For any Gotham class except select premium classes.)

-We did this contest last year, and here are some of the best entries:
+We did this contest two years ago, and here are some of the best entries:

 New York, NY